 Prior to working with Sport Psy, Coach Chris has experience coaching with several populations.
 He has served as a multi-sport coach for youth athletes, life skills and golf coach for The First Tee, two collegiate strength and conditioning internships, assistant coach for high school and collegiate soccer teams, and a student-athlete academic coach for at-risk student athletes at the middle and high school levels.

 Coach Lena Torgerson is a Certified Mental Performance Consultant with Association of Applied Sport Psychology #447.
 Coach Lena's specialty is Sport and Exercise Psychology.
 Coach Lena's objective is in line with her passion: assisting individuals to achieve the best possible performance with available resources.
 No one performs at their peak constantly, but Coach Lena helps you consistently perform better.
 Coach Lena started her athletic career at a young age in Kiev, Ukraine.
 It began with ice skating, running, and soccer.
-After Coach Lena moved to Bay Area, sports participation helped her stay in school and go on to higher education.
+After Coach Lena moved to the Bay Area, sports participation helped her stay in school and go on to higher education.
 During high school, Coach Lena continued to train and compete in martial arts, snowboarding, and street hockey.
 Coach Lena also joined the women's soccer team during her junior year, and became co-captain and MVP her senior year.
 Coach Lena played under the #47 in memory of her father.
 Ironically, Coach Lena received a random number on her CMPC that also contains #47.
 It was her love and passion for sports and exercise that led Coach Lena to major in psychology at San Francisco State University.
 Thanks to Dr. Mi-Sook Kim, Coach Lena learned more of sport psychology and chose it as her career.
 With the help and guidance of Dr. Kim, Coach Lena went on to receive a Master of Arts degree in Sport Psychology, a certificate from Graduate School of Professional Psychology in Sport and Exercise Performance, and Sport Management from John F. Kennedy University.
 Coach Lena worked with Dr. Jack J. Lesyk to accomplish the requirements to become a CC-AASP.
 Dr. Lesyk further helped her to develop a deeper knowledge of sport psychology.
 Coach Lena is a member of the Association of Applied Sport Psychology (AASP), where she is a member of the Development Committee.
 Coach Lena is also a member of American Psychological Association Division 47: Exercise and Sport Psychology.
 Coach Lena stays on top of the latest developments in sport psychology by attending AASP's annual conferences and workshops offered throughout the year by Harvard University, John F. Kennedy University, and others.
 When not attending sport psychology events, Coach Lena works with teams and individuals from six-year-olds to seniors.
 Areas include baseball, gymnastics, life skills, martial arts, skiing, snowboarding, soccer, softball, tennis, track and field, volleyball and more.
 It will be Coach Lena's pleasure to work with you.
 Train the mind, reach for your goals!